GISMentors/isprs-summer-school-2016/lesson2/lidar.rst

 For importing LAS data are available two modules:

-* :grasscmd:`r.in.lidar` which create a new raster map
+* :grasscmd:`r.in.lidar` which creates a new raster map
-* :grasscmd:`v.in.lidar` which create a new vector point map
+* :grasscmd:`v.in.lidar` which creates a new vector point map

 .. note:: GRASS must be compiled with support for `libLAS
           <http://www.liblas.org>`_ library.